richardlin047/modin-spreadsheet/README.rst

           A brief demo showing modin-spreadsheet hooked up to a matplotlib plot

-The second gif shows how events are recorded.
-The layout is specific to JupyterLab, which is not yet supported, but the Events API is the same on Jupyter notebook.
+This shows how events are recorded in real-time.
+The demo is recorded on JupyterLab, which is not yet supported, but the functionality is the same on Jupyter Notebook.

         .. figure:: docs/images/events_api.gif
          :align: left